-Why not join more than 10000 others and sign up to our newsletter?
+Why not join thousands of others and sign up to our newsletter?

 It’s the best way to stay in touch with everything that’s going on at the SSE, including the Lloyds Bank Social Entrepreneurs Programme and all of the other courses that we are running.

 We send out latest course information once a week (on a Tuesday), and then Have I Got Social Enterprise News For You (a weekly sector news roundup) every Friday.

 It’s that weird time of year where it feels like you should be winding down for Christmas but work carries on regardless.
 So inconsiderate.
 Probably a good thing for me though, otherwise this would be a fairly blank newsletter…

 If you haven’t, please don’t forget to complete our training survey – today is the last day to fill it in.

 Enjoy this week’s news, and have a great weekend.